A large building forms the first service area in Cornwall, but the facilities are somewhat limited by traditional standards.

 COVID-19 update: Most service stations are open with fewer facilities.
 General advice here.

-First two hours free for all vehicles, after which cars and HGVs must pay £11.
+First 2 hours free for all vehicles, after which all vehicles must pay £14 per 24 hour period.

 The fees are strictly enforced by CP Plus.

-On the other side of the roundabout there is a Texaco filling station with a Spar shop, called Tamar Services, but it is not signed causing some confusion as it is closer to the A38 than the signposted Saltash services.
+On the other side of the roundabout there is a Shell filling station with a Londis shop, called Tamar Services, but it is not signed, causing some confusion as it is closer to the A38 than the signposted Saltash services.
 There is also a Waitrose supermarket opposite.